Livermore Falls holds hearing on town meeting warrant

 Lenia Coates is unchallenged in her bid for a three-year term on the Regional School Unit 73 Board of Directors.
 No one took out papers for a one-year position on the board to finish Denise Rodzen’s term.

-The Town Office will be closed Tuesday for the Regional School Unit 73 validation referendum on the $19.56 million school budget.
-Polls will be open from 8 a.m. to 8 p.m. at the Town Office.
+The Town Office was closed Tuesday for the Regional School Unit 73 validation referendum on the $19.56 million school budget.

-Jay and Livermore residents will also vote on the RSU 73 spending package Tuesday during the same hours.
-Jay residents will vote at the Community Building and Livermore residents will vote at the Town Office.
+Jay and Livermore residents also voted on the RSU 73 spending package Tuesday.

-All three towns will see an increase in tax assessments, according to an RSU 73 budget pamphlet.

 -